mstocco/mariostoc.co/content/traininglog/20230521-challenge2023-5weeksout.md

 Off day!

 ### NOTES
-Total Time: **0 Minutes**
+Total Time: **0&#8239;Minutes**

 Little bit of time in the lap pool at _The Empress_, some walking downtown and an honest to goodness mid-afternoon nap.

 <!---->
 ## TUESDAY MAY 23 ☁️